Monoidal Jantzen filtrations: Monoidal Jantzen filtrations for quantum loop algebras

 We will call the corresponding standard modules the ordinary standard modules as they were studied by many authors, in particular from the point of view of geometric representation theory for simply-laced quantum loop algebras.

-A generalization of this PBW-theory is proposed Kashiwara--Kim--Oh--Park in \cite{KKOP}.
+A generalization of this PBW-theory is proposed by Kashiwara-Kim-Oh-Park in \cite{KKOP}.
 Consider a strong complete duality datum in the sense of \cite{KKOP} (such a family can be obtained from a $Q$-datum in the sense of \cite{FO21}).
-Then there is a corresponding collection of simple representations $(S_k)_{k\in\mathbb{Z}}$ in $\Cc_{\Z}$ called the affine cuspidal modules, see \cite[Section 5.2]{KKOP} (in the particular case above, the affine cuspidal modules are fundamental representations, now pameterized by $\mathbb{Z}$, that is we have fixed an increasing bijection between $J$ and $\mathbb{Z}$).
+Then there is a corresponding collection of simple representations $(S_k)_{k\in\mathbb{Z}}$ in $\Cc_{\Z}$ called the affine cuspidal modules, see \cite[Section 5.2]{KKOP} (in the particular case above, the affine cuspidal modules are fundamental representations, now parameterized by $\mathbb{Z}$, that is we have fixed an increasing bijection between $J$ and $\mathbb{Z}$).
 Then let $\preceq$ be the bi-lexicographic ordering on $\N^{\oplus \Z}$.

 \begin{Thm}[\cite{KKOP}] The pair $(\{S_k\}_{k\in\mathbb{Z}},\preceq)$ gives a PBW-theory of $\Cc_\Z$. \end{Thm}

 The ordinary PBW-theory given by fundamental representations in Theorem \ref{fundpbw} is a particular case of this result (see \cite[Remark 6.4]{KKOP}), but there are more general PBW-theories arising in this form.